 How Solar Installs Could Leave Your Roof Vulnerable

 When your solar panels are installed, holes are drilled directly through the material of your roof.
 Your roof becomes vulnerable to the intrusion of water.
 There are techniques used to eliminate any potential leaks.
 Before scheduling a solar panel installation, look at the warranty for your roof.
 You need to know how many years are remaining.

 If your warranty is close to or has already expired, you should seriously consider replacing your roof before installing solar panels.
 If the underlayment or material of your roof is curling or cracked, your roof is most likely middle-aged or older.
 If your roof is older than ten years, you will need to consider the condition before installing solar panels.
 If you’re only installing panels on a specific section of your roof, you might be able to replace just that section.

 If your roof has a low-slope, you probably have a waterproofing membrane.
 This type of membrane seals every crevice, crack and seam to protect your roof from heavy rain and hail between 20 and 30 years.
 If your roof is steep enough, you may have a water-shedding system reliant on steepness and gravity to manage water effectively.
 Although both tile roofing and shingles are incredibly effective for a steep pitch, the effectiveness decreases with lower slopes.

 Water seepage can also be prevented with flashing.
 These are pieces of impervious and thin material preventing water from causing damage to your roof.
 Flashing is installed on your roof over the joints.
 To be effective, flashing must be made using the correct type of material.
 Materials resistant to corrosion are best due to an average lifetime of over 30 years.

 With the climate in Phoenix, galvanized steel is generally reliable for just 10 to 15 years.
-Have your roof inspected after installing solar to make sure there are no issues.
+Has your roof inspected after installing solar to make sure there are no issues?

 Average Cost for Solar Panel Roof Inspections In AZ